The Distinguished University Professor title is awarded permanently to no more than three exceptional faculty per year.

 College of Engineering

-This permanent, honorific title includes automatic membership in the President’s and Provost’s Advisory Committee.
+The title Distinguished University Professor is a permanent honorific that includes automatic membership in the President’s and Provost’s Advisory Committee.
 In addition, the Office of Academic Affairs designates a one-time cash award of $30,000 to be used for scholarly work.
-To date, only 68 faculty members have held the Distinguished University Professor title.
+To date, 68 faculty members have now been awarded the Distinguished University Professor title.

 This program has a rigorous selection process that begins each August.
 The Office of Academic Affairs sends a call for nominations to recommend faculty for this honor.
 Department chairs, school directors or faculty awards committees forward their nominations to their college deans.
 Deans develop a college review process, solicit support letters nationally and internationally and forward their final nomination decisions to our office.

 Selection committees are chosen from among the members of the President and Provost’s Advisory Committee.
-This 2020 committee included:
+The 2021 committee included:

-- Ann Hamilton, Distinguished University Professor, Department of Art;
+- Frederick Luis Aldama, Distinguished University Professor, Department of English

-- Tina Henkin, Distinguished University Professor, Department of Microbiology;
+- Yasuko Rikihisa, Distinguished University Professor, Department of Veterinary Biosciences